knetikmedia/knetikcloud-csharp-net35-client/docs/StoreShoppingCartsApi.md

 Create a cart

-You don't have to have a user to create a cart but the API requires authentication to checkout
+You don't have to have a user to create a cart but the API requires authentication to checkout. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```csharp